rails-decal/sp18-proj1/README.md

 Throughout this project you will be creating a PokePortal, a mysterious realm where you will be able to:

-* Capture Pokemon
+* Capture Pokémon
-* View your Pokemon
+* View your Pokémon
-* View other trainers' Pokemon
+* View other trainers' Pokémon
-* Damage and destroy other trainers' Pokemon
+* Damage and destroy other trainers' Pokémon
-* Create your own new Pokemon
+* Create your own new Pokémon

 **Important: You will be answering questions in ANSWERS.md along the way.**